ssdug/CVPZ/README.md

 ## What?

-Developers continuously need to keep up their resumes, documenting every project, engagement, and details of accomplishments.
-Many of us have created git repositories that holds and versions our resume well.
-As we expand the breadth of our experience it becomes hard to keep this all in our heads as we manage a single document.
-There are places to manage resume information, but these tools do not allow us to manage versions of the individual projects or query our history to pull and highlight specific experience for the sake of a specific opportunity we may be approaching.
-We are hoping that this tool will be built and provide benefit to both the job seeker and the place of opportunity.
+Developers continuously need to keep their resumes current, documenting every project, engagement, and various details of accomplishments.
+Many have created git repositories that can store versions of these resumes well.
+However, as the breadth of experience expands it becomes hard to manage the growing amount of data in a single document.
+There are places to manage resume information, but these tools do not allow management of versions of the individual projects or the ability to query history to aid in highlighting specific experience.

 ## Why?

-We are hoping to inspire community involvement by building a simple and useful tool.
-We want to inspire anyone who wants to be involved to come and play.
-As a community we can expose eachother to our favorite technologies and libraries.
-We can build relationship and refine our soft skills.
-Hopefully affecting our local development community in a positive way.
+We are hoping to inspire community involvement by building a simple and useful tool and to create and open space for anyone who wants to be involved to come and play.
+As a community we can expose each other to our favorite technologies and libraries, build relationships and refine our soft skills.
+Ultimately this should affect our local development community in many positive ways.

 ## How?

-Well that is what we are working to figure out.
-We will work to set some basic requirements.
-We are starting with the setup of some infrastructure.
-We want to use a newer fun technology stack with things that people have the desire to learn and will be usefull for the direction we see the local contracts going.
+By having one common goal to work toward, we will share ideas and continually move the project forward.
+We will start with the setup of some infrastructure and then work on basic requirements.
+The possibilities are endless with collaborative effort!

 ## Identity Service